phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 [crates.io]: https://crates.io

 ### --gc-sections
 The new errors are linker errors about missing `fmod` and `fmodf` functions.
 These functions are used for the modulo operation (`%`) on floating point numbers in [libcore].
 The core library is added implicitly when using `#![no_std]` and provides basic standard library features like `Option` or `Iterator`.
-According to the documentation it is “dependency-free” but it actually has some dependencies, for example on `fmod` and `fmodf`.
+According to the documentation it is “dependency-free”.
+But it actually has some dependencies, for example on `fmod` and `fmodf`.

 [libcore]: https://doc.rust-lang.org/core/

 So how do we fix this problem?
 We don't use any floating point operations, so we could just provide our own implementations of `fmod` and `fmodf` that just do a `loop{}`.
-But there's a better way that doesn't fail silently when we use floats some day: We tell the linker to remove unused sections.
+But there's a better way that doesn't fail silently when we use floats some day.
+We tell the linker to remove unused sections.
 That's generally a good idea as it reduces kernel size.
 And we don't have any references to `fmod` and `fmodf` anymore until we use floating point modulo.
-The magic linker flag is `--gc-sections` which stands for “garbage collect sections”.
+The magic linker flag is `--gc-sections`, which stands for “garbage collect sections”.
 Let's add it to the `$(kernel)` target in our `Makefile`:

 ```make
 $(kernel): cargo $(rust_os) $(assembly_object_files) $(linker_script)